spacepacket/network-visualizer/README.md

 Yes, that means go to https://liveaction.com and get a trial of Omnipeek for Windows.
 You will love it

+Here is the video I posted to YouYube talking about it: https://youtu.be/K6u6kiKym8I

+Instructions:

 Install Node.js and npm: To get started with React, you need to have Node.js and npm installed on your computer.
 Download the latest version of Node.js from https://nodejs.org/ and follow the installation instructions.

 Create a new React project: Open your terminal or command prompt and run the following commands to create a new React project: